Ten joyful years of online content creation

 8. Quality over quantity and less is more

 Most of us are a one woman/man band, and so it can be tricky to churn out content week after week, year after year especially when we’re running a business.
 I love the term ‘less, but better,’ and I applaud those who post very little but when they do it’s worth the wait!
-I usually post once a fortnight and from my experience, I haven’t received fewer opportunities or lost my audience or community as a result.
-Always try to go with the flow and do what feels right for you.
+I usually post once a fortnight and from my experience, I haven’t received fewer opportunities or lost my online audience or community as a result.
+When it comes to online content creation, always try to go with the flow and do what feels right for you.

-9. We’re all part of a creative movement
+9. We’re all part of an online creative movement

 10. Enjoy spending time offline